mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *Ornate envelope, wax seal bearing crown of Thaldros*

-{{descriptive
+{{description,note
 **"To the Mercenaries of [their group name/reputation]:**

->
+:
-> Your services are requested by Commander Helena Dawnblade of the Royal Army of Thaldros.
+Your services are requested by Commander Helena Dawnblade of the Royal Army of Thaldros.
 A matter of national importance and significant compensation.
->
-> Present yourselves at the Wayward Inn, private room, today at noon.
+Present yourselves at the Wayward Inn, private room, today at noon.
->
-> Discretion is expected.
+Discretion is expected.
 Professionalism will be rewarded.
->
-{{descriptive
+:
-**—Commander H. Dawnblade, Knight-Commander, Order of the Dawn"**
+**—Commander H. Dawnblade, Knight-Commander, Order of the Dawn"** }}

 ---